Skip to content

 zarp_directory Path to the local copy of the ZARP workflow repository ../zarp relative to the location of the ZARP-cli repository

-execution_mode Trigger a full ZARP-cli run (RUN), a dry run (DRY_RUN; external tools are not actually run, only logs what would be run; useful for testing) or prepare a ZARP run (PREPARE_RUN; ZARP-cli is run normally, including all external tools, up until the point of the execution of the actual ZARP workflow; use to manually check metadata table before execution) RUN
+execution_mode Trigger a full ZARP-cli run (RUN), a dry run (DRY_RUN; external tools are not actually run, only logs what would be run; useful for testing) or prepare a ZARP run (PREPARE_RUN; ZARP-cli is run normally, including all external tools, up until the point of the execution of the actual ZARP workflow; use to manually check metadata table before ZARP execution) RUN

 cores Number of CPU cores that Snakemake is run with when executing ZARP and the auxiliary workflows (fetching libraries from SRA, inferring metadata) 1